-Join Simon Allardice for an in-depth discussion in this video Strategies for disk I/O, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Strategies for disk I/O, part of Programming Foundations: Code Efficiency.

 If you think there's a problem with your disk input and output,…your first order of business, as always, should be go to go measurement.…Using something like fs_usage on the Mac, or Performance Monitor, or…Cis Internals Process Monitor on the PC, or some other profiler.…Now visual profiling tools, here I'm looking at instruments, they'll usually…have a file activity profile as some kind of pre-configured option.…So I'm looking at the file activity across four main…areas, there's general file info of opening…and closing and getting information on a file.…